A sincere review of Duolingo

 Duolingo is a gamified foreign language program, first released to the public in 2012.
 The Duolingo app offers around 100 different language courses and apparently has over 300 million registered users.
 The company uses the freemium model.
 To get to the heart of what Duolingo is about, I’ve registered as a Polish learner of English so all of my instructions are in Polish (I can understand Polish quite well).
-It’s my pleasure to share this bluntly honest review of Duolingo based on my findings thus far.
+It’s with pleasure I can share this wholly sincere review of Duolingo based on my findings thus far.

 ORDERS FROM ABOVE

-In recent weeks, I’ve listened to and read quite a few interviews that Luis von Ahn, the chief executive of the Duolingo language learning app, has given.
+In recent weeks, I’ve read and listened to several interviews that Luis von Ahn, the chief executive of the Duolingo language learning app, has given.
 First of all, let’s put things into perspective.
 This guy is a computer science professor who learned English from a very young age.
-I’m sure he has good intentions to ‘teach the world’, but no matter how many language learning specialists he employs to develop courses, his background will always come to the fore in the application’s methodology.
-Essentially, Duolingo seems to be nothing more than a gimmicky computer science experiment, devoid of effort to bring real-life language use to the table.
+I’m sure he has good intentions to ‘teach the world’.
+However, no matter how many language learning specialists he employs to develop courses, his background will always come to the fore in the application’s methodology.
+Essentially, Duolingo seems to be nothing more than a gimmicky computer science experiment, devoid of any concrete ideas to bring real-life language use to the table.

 Von Ahn once claimed that: "There's an independent study that shows that if you use Duolingo for 34 hours you learn the same as you would in one university semester of language learning."
 Mr Von Ahn is living in cloud cuckoo land.
-Unlike on Duolingo, I somehow doubt that recordings of men asking themselves “Am I a girl?” are heard very frequently in university lecture theatres because university lecturers usually at least try to teach people something useful:
+Unlike the oddities that one can hear on Duolingo, I somehow doubt that recordings of men asking themselves “Am I a girl?” are heard very frequently in university lecture theatres because university lecturers usually at least try to teach people something useful:

 So, let’s imagine I’m a beginner Polish learner of English.
-How motivating - I’ve noticed that my beloved Duolingo language learning app is obsessed with people’s sex and politically correct images:
+How motivating - my beloved Duolingo language learning app is obsessed with gender and politically correct cartoon images:

 Finally, Duolingo’s speech recognition system will let you say: “I am not a woman!” into your microphone.
 Phew!
-I know many beginners who need to practice that sentence.
+I know loads of beginners who need to practice that sentence.

 The intonation of most of the short phrases is either off-putting or completely wrong.
-One particular disgrace is “You are welcome”.
+One particular intonational disgrace is the utterance “You are welcome”.

 INCORRECT GRAMMAR DRILLS ON DUOLINGO